nt246/NTRES6940-data-science/lecture_notes/lesson6-data-wrangling2.md

 ## Use `select()` and `filter()` together

 On Monday, we explored the functions `select()` and `filter()` separately.
-Now let’s combine them and filter for the US and remove the Lat, Long and Province.State columns (because this dataset doesn’t currently have data broken down by US state).
-We’ll save this as a variable.
+Now let’s combine them and filter to retain only records for the US and remove the Lat, Long and Province.State columns (because this dataset doesn’t currently have data broken down by US state).
+We’ll save this subsetted data as a variable.
 Actually, as two temporary variables, which means that for the second one we need to operate on `coronavirus_us`, not `coronavirus`.

 ``` r
 coronavirus_us  <- filter(coronavirus, Country.Region == "US")